cuhksam/emnlp2019.github.io/_pages/program.md

 ## Workshops &amp; Co-located Events

-EMNLP-IJCNLP 2019 will host 18 workshops and co-located events.
+EMNLP-IJCNLP 2019 will host 18 workshops and co-located events, taking place November 3&ndash;4.

 The list of accepted workshops can be found <a href="./workshops/">here</a>.

 ## Further details on the program